aioobe/aioobe.github.io/_posts/2009-02-19-Aioobes-Double-Elimination-Tournament-System.md

 </applet>

-How to obtain the source code
+How to obtain the application, and its source code
 --
 A stand-alone application (including source code) is released as [postcardware](http://en.wikipedia.org/wiki/Postcardware).
 To obtain a copy you simply send me a greeting from your hometown in the form of a postcard.
 My home address is available [here](/).
 Remember to include the email address to which you wish to receive the application.
 Demo video below.